Ng Siu Ching: Representing British Hong Kong

+Representing Hong Kong SAR

-Representing the SAR of Hong Kong, Ng first competed at the 1997 World Wushu Championships in Rome, Italy, where she was the world champion in nanquan and qiangshu, and also won a silver medal in jianshu.
+Representing the Special Administrative Region (SAR) of Hong Kong, Ng first competed at the 1997 World Wushu Championships in Rome, Italy, where she was the world champion in nanquan and jianshu, and also won a silver medal in qiangshu.
 She then won a gold medal in women's nanquan at the 1998 Asian Games in Bangkok, Thailand, making her become the first athlete from Hong Kong to receive a wushu gold medal in the Asian Games.
 For her last competition, Ng competed at the 1999 World Wushu Championships in Hong Kong where she was the gold champion in nanquan and additionally won a bronze medal in qiangshu.
 After announcing her retirement, she moved to the United States to pursue a degree in sports at Springfield College.

+Competitive history

 Awards

 Awarded by the Hong Kong SAR Government: